Does the Bible Require Unconditional Support for Israel?

 Key point: The idea that Genesis 12:3 requires political support for modern Israel is roughly 200 years old.
 For most of church history, no one read it that way.

-The modern view emerged from a specific theological system called dispensationalism, developed by John Nelson Darby in the 1830s and popularized through the Scofield Reference Bible (1909) and later the Left Behind novels.
+The modern view emerged from a specific theological system developed by John Nelson Darby in the 1830s and popularized through the Scofield Reference Bible (1909) and later the Left Behind novels.

 This doesn't make it wrong.
 But it does mean we shouldn't assume it's the only faithful reading, or even the historic Christian position.